cleiver/cleiver/README.md

 - 👯 I’m looking to collaborate on a social project that helps people or animals

-- ⚡ _Fun fact_ Banging your head against a wall for one hour burns 150 calories
+- ⚡ Banging your head against a wall for one hour burns 150 calories